maheswari12222/100dayscodingchallenge_uma/README.md

 Hello Coding Enthusiasts!

 Welcome to the **100 Days Coding Challenge**, an inclusive journey designed for all, whether you're a seasoned coder or a complete beginner.
-The main goal is to make coding accessible to everyone
 ## Expected Outcomes:

 - 📅 **Weekly Themes:** Each week focuses on a specific theme, with beginner-friendly tasks.
 We start with mastering Github in Week 1 and gradually explore HTML, CSS, JavaScript, jQuery, Python, and SQL throughout the challenge.